Estherenne/heylisten/README.md

 # heylisten
 an alternative to `poweralertd`

+note that this isn't a full `poweralertd` replacement, mainly due to the lack of certain notifications, for example the ones that inform you about the power supply being online/offline.
+I did not include these because I consider them unnecessary, and also because I'm too lazy to implement them.

 ## why not poweralertd?
 I made this purely for myself because `poweralertd` was sending 7 notifications for the one event, and also because I was bored.